rogurr/patina-qemu/docs/Rust Integration.md

 ## Option 1 Usage - Adding a DXE Core Driver .efi binary into the build

-The following outline covers the items and steps used by the GitHub actions to produce a bootable .FD image that includes the Patina DXE Core driver and can be executed in QEMU
+The following list outlines the items and steps used by the GitHub actions to produce a bootable .FD image that includes the Patina DXE Core driver and can be executed in QEMU

- primary reason for this repository is to demonstrate using in a QEMU UEFI boot using the following automated build tools:

 1) The [Patina DXE Core](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) repository contains code to build a fully Rust based DXE core driver targeted toward either the SBSA or Q35 platform.